rebeccafennelly/htmlcss-challenges/web-basics/images-links/README.md

 # Challenges

 1. Clicking the first link will carry you further down the page to external link card (see below)
+2. Clicking the second link will take you to the additional-page.html page
-2. Clicking the 3rd link should open W3 schools in a new tab
+3. Clicking the 3rd link should open W3 schools in a new tab

 ![Links screenshot](links.png)